Far From Help Part 2/Advanced Refresher

 Anyone who has completed any WMT Explorer training in the last two years (3 years if your WMT training was BEFORE August 2013).
 This course is not for doctors.

-Review of legal considerations
+Review of important legal aspects

 History taking revisited

-Approach to illness – pearls and pitfalls
+Approach to illness – pearls and pitfalls:

 Advanced wound management